minisat0shi/minisatoshi.cash/ECOSYSTEM-PR-GUIDELINES.md

 ## If you would like to submit a PR for the ecosystem page, please follow the following formats!

-#### For media icons, we use bootstrap icons.
+#### For social icons in the card footers, we use bootstrap icons.
 Please find the icon you'd like from this list if you don't see below: https://icons.getbootstrap.com.
 Additionally, we use "twitter-x" to display the X logo rather than the old "twitter" logo.

 ### Image guidelines:
 - When adding images, the order of file type preference is: .svg>.webp>.png>.jpg